 - Outside of work I’m part of a dance company and love to do escape rooms.

-Laura - Collection Librarian, Central Library (she/her)
+Laura - Central Library Staff (she/her)

 Two queer titles I’m looking forward to: